clebert/cybernaut/README.md

 ### [Emulating mobile devices in Chrome](#usage)

-[ChromeDriver][chromedriver] allows developers to emulate Chrome on a mobile device, by enabling the [Mobile Emulation][mobile-emulation] feature via the `mobileEmulation` capability.
+The provided [ChromeDriver][chromedriver] allows developers to emulate Chrome on a mobile device, by enabling the [Mobile Emulation][mobile-emulation] feature via the `mobileEmulation` capability.
 This feature speeds up web development, allows developers to quickly test how a website will render on a mobile device, without requiring a real device.

 There are two ways in [ChromeDriver][chromedriver] to enable [Mobile Emulation][mobile-emulation]: by specifying a known device, or by specifying individual device attributes.
 The format of the `mobileEmulation` dictionary depends on which method is desired.